 Educational visits: refusing to take pupilsIt's up to you whether to prevent a pupil from going on a trip, but you must avoid discrimination.
 Here's what to consider if you have pupils with challenging behaviour, and for those with SEND and/or medical conditions.

 How to record physical interventionsIt's good practice to log the use of reasonable force against pupils.
-Find guidance on how to do this, and see examples of template record sheets from schools and local authorities.
+Find guidance on how to do this, and see examples of template record sheets from schools and a local authority.